sqlitecloud/sdk/GO/src/sqliteweb/doc/api/dashboard/v1/{projectID}/node/{nodeID}/log/GET.md

 order = DESC                                    -- optional, ASC or DESC (default = DESC)
 ```

-If it is not a row based query (row parameter is missing), the call to this endpoint is handled as a date based query.
+If it is not a row based query (rows parameter is missing), the call to this endpoint is handled as a date based query.

 ### Query parameters for date based queries (LIST LOG FROM % TO % [LEVEL %] [TYPE %] [ORDER DESC])